 Our 7 Class Series Includes:

-Class 1: What’s in My Garden? - After listening to some great stories your children will create new gardening journals to use.
-Then they’ll grab trugs and explore your garden afresh.
-Your children will learn plant names, parts, how they work, and other interesting characteristics.
+Class 1: What’s in My Garden? - After listening to a great story your children will create a new gardening journal to use.
+Then they’ll grab a trug and explore your garden afresh.
+They’ll study your garden’s design and learn plant names, parts, how they work, and other interesting characteristics.
 Best of all they’ll practice some cultivation techniques (a little pruning, tying in, weeding, watering…..children love this!) on these old friends.
 We’ll select a spot for a kitchen garden (in ground, pots, or raised beds) for our next class and make a plant list (….which fruit, herbs, and veg would you like to have on hand for use in your favorite recipes?)
 (Materials to keep: Book, journal, sticker book, basket/trug, measuring tape, scissors, and twine.)

 We set your children’s interest at home where they can interact daily with their gardens and make decisions as the Head Gardeners of their own plots.
 They’ll gain hands-on experience with science, math, literature and art – and a greater respect and responsibility for the environment, your home, and their own good health.
 Patience and other skills will be fostered – and your children’s taste for fruit and veg. might grow!